The Spiritual Meaning of Losing Jewelry

 • What kind of energy do I want to invite into my life?

-This isn’t about replacing what was lost—it’s about welcoming what’s aligned with the person you’re becoming.
+You aren't replacing what was lost, You want to welcome in what’s aligned with the person you’re becoming.

 And if it’s not yet time, that’s sacred too.
 Trust the space.
 Trust the timing.
 And when you're ready, allow the next adornment to arrive as a conscious expression of your truth.